 Systematic lupus erthymatosus (SLE), which is simply called lupus, causes your body’s autoimmune system to attack itself.
 The disease’s severity can result in varying levels of damage to joints, blood, the heart, lungs, skin, and kidneys.
 Lupus can be debilitating, causing severe and frequent exhaustion, fever, low physical and mental capacity, involuntary weight loss, malaise, and severe joint aches that impact mobility.

 Lupus can also be diagnosed in conjunction with other conditions, such as arthritis.
 Because it is an autoimmune disease, multiple organs can be attacked.
 Each person with lupus can suffer different symptoms than someone else with the same disease.
 You can review the Blue Book to see if you qualify medically for benefits with Lupus or another condition.

-Impacting Your Ability to Work
+Does Lupus Impact Your Ability to Work?

 If you suffer severe symptoms from lupus, your ability to work and function normally can be significantly impacted.
 The joint damage can make your mobility be challenged.
 Damage to your skin can increase bruising and skin tears.
 The malaise, exhaustion, and fevers can impact your ability to concentrate and focus, plus your overall physical and mental capacity can be severely affected.
 This can prevent you from maintaining accurate records or handling administrative tasks as you would do in a managerial or executive role.